Is Working an Outdoor Job the Right Job for You?

 “You have to want to do the job, and not just for a paycheck.
 There is very little supervisor contact, so you have to be self-motivated.”

 Many people who take outdoor jobs to pay for education end up in office careers, with fond memories of their fresh-air jobs.
+Others have turned seasonal jobs into careers.
+Whatever the outcome, outdoor positions are for people who love being out in the open, don’t mind getting dirty from head to toe, and are willing to commit to spending many weeks in a remote setting.

 Do you like the idea of getting out of the city?
 Working your tail off?
 Dealing with whatever nature dishes up?
 If so, a job in the outdoors is your ticket.
 In the words of one outdoor worker,